 Importantly, prior to the U.S. implementation of the Basel III framework, several new statutory constraints on U.S. bank capital regulation were introduced by the Dodd-Frank Act in 2010.
 Most significant among these is section 171 of the Dodd-Frank Act, also known as the “Collins Amendment.”
 This required the U.S. banking agencies to establish minimum leverage and risk-based capital requirements that were not less than the generally applicable leverage and risk-based capital requirements for insured depository institutions under the prompt corrective action regulations.
 They could also not be quantitatively lower than the above requirements in effect for insured depository institutions as of the date of enactment of the Dodd-Frank Act (July 21, 2010).

 Essentially, the Collins Amendment has the effect two “floors” on U.S. capital requirements—minimum standards for internationally active U.S. banks must be no less stringent than (1) those that apply to all insured depository institutions generally, which has been and remains requirements based solely on standardized approaches; and (2) those that applied to insured depository institutions as of July 2010.
-Notably, when implementing Basel III, U.S. regulators chose to impose the Collins Amendment’s floor much more broadly than required by the statute, requiring that a standardized approaches floor be applied not only to mandatory minimum capital requirements, but to all capital requirements and buffers.
-No such floor exists in the original Basel III framework, although the 2017 Basel Finalization package did introduce an alternative “output floor”, as we describe further below.
+Notably, when implementing Basel III, U.S. regulators chose to impose the Collins Amendment’s floor much more broadly than required by the statute, requiring that a standardized approaches floor be applied not only to mandatory minimum capital requirements but also to all capital requirements and buffers.
+No such floor exists in the original Basel III framework, although the 2017 Basel Finalization package did introduce an alternative “output floor.”

 A further statutory complexity is section 939A of Dodd-Frank, which bars the U.S. regulators from incorporating external credit ratings in their capital rule.
 As a result, when implementing Basel III in 2013, U.S. regulators did not permit banks to assign risk weights under the standardized approach using external credit assessments, such as those from Moody’s and Standard & Poor’s.
 This eliminated another important element of risk sensitivity in the Basel III framework as promulgated by the BCBS.